CodeURJC-DAW-2020-21/webapp14/README.md

 1.  **User** : Type of user with their personal data, permissions and other interactions.
 2.  **Local events** :  Different events that the town has, with their schedules and information about it.
-3.  **Government team** : People and information about them, who make up the government team
+3.  **Locals reviews** : Reviews and scores about locals of the city, written by the habitants.
 4.  **Local entertainment** : Premises, information and opinions on these.